mikhaildubov/computational-geometry/README.markdown

 # Computational geometry in Java

 The project contains both implementations and visualization tools for basic computational geometry algorithms in two-dimensional space.
-These algorithms are implemented in Java programming language and are visualized using the Swing libraries.<br><br>
+These algorithms are implemented in Java programming language and are visualized using the Swing libraries.
+This is a NetBeans 7.0.1 project. <br><br>

 ## List of implemented algorithms: